astropy/astropy/docs/timeseries/pandas.rst

 Example
 -------

 ..
-EXAMPLE START: Interfacing between Time Series and the Pandas Package
+EXAMPLE START: Interfacing between Time Series and the Pandas DataFrame

 Consider a concise example starting from a :class:`~pandas.DataFrame`: